athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Dulac.md

 abilities_mid:
   - name: ""
   - name: "Death Shadows"
     desc: " (cold,darkness) When Dulac dies, her body is destroyed in a burst of chilling shadows.
-All creatures in a 20-foot burst take 8d8 cold damage (DC 28 Reflex check save).\n\nDulac's gear and treasure are unaffected by the shadows and are left in a pile where she died."
+All creatures in a @Template[burst|distance:20] take 8d8 cold damage (DC 28 Reflex check save).\n\nDulac's gear and treasure are unaffected by the shadows and are left in a pile where she died."

   - name: "Opportune Step"
     desc: "`pf2:r`  **Trigger** A [[Conditions/Dazzled|Dazzled]] or [[Conditions/Blinded|Blinded]] creature, or a creature with [[Bestiary Ability Glossary/Light Blindness|Light Blindness]], ends its move adjacent to Dulac\n* * *\n\n**Effect** Dulac Steps."